Florida Insurance FAQs

 Provides coverage to rebuild or repair the building in compliance with the most recent local building codes.

-Here are five ways to save money on business insurance:
+Here are four ways to save money on business insurance:

 Choose a higher deductible.
 Deductibles represent the amount of money you pay before your insurance policy kicks in.
 The higher the deductible, the less you will pay for the policy.